KRudd-E/MetroLLM/README.md

 ## modelDev

-Aims to create a model.
+Aims to fine tune a model with data in dataDev

 # Code Layout
 ```